What is a Sealed Class?

 In C#, the sealed keyword indicates that a class cannot be inherited.

-However, the .NET design guidelines recommend not to overuse sealed for the sake of extensibility.
-It should be used sparingly and only for types that are at risk of causing issues or are treated like values.
+However, the .NET design guidelines recommend not overusing sealed for the sake of extensibility.
+It should be used sparingly and only for types that are likely to encounter issues or are treated like values.

 .NET Compiler Optimizations

-The .NET compiler includes various optimizations, some of which are only applied when a class is sealed.
+The .NET compiler performs various optimizations, some of which are only applied when a class is sealed.

-When a virtual method is called, the virtual method table (vtable) is consulted to find the actual method of the type.
+Normally, when calling a virtual method, the virtual method table (vtable) must be consulted to find the actual method of the type.

-However, for a sealed class, since it is "certain that there are no derived types," the compiler can skip the vtable lookup and call the method directly.
+However, for sealed classes, since it is "certain that there are no derived types," the compiler can skip the vtable lookup and call the method directly.

 .NET 6 Benchmark

-The results measured with .NET 6, as shown in Performance benefits of sealed class in .NET - Meziantou's blog, indicate that using sealed significantly improves performance.
+Performance benefits of sealed class in .NET - Meziantou's blog

 Method | Mean | Error | StdDev |